Devadoothan: Plot

 At night, when Vishal is sitting in front of the Seven Bells, Sneha, the student who plays the role of Alina in the play and who is a fan of Vishal's music comes to the chapel and requests him to play the bells.
 Vishal reveals the truth that it is not he who plays the instrument but some invisible person.

 Vishal dreams about a horse carriage and when he tells it to Angelina, she brings Vishal to see the old carriage in which she used to take Maheshwar out.
 There he meets Alberto, William's old stableman.
 Vishal feels something mysterious about Alberto.
-Vishal goes to the library again to find more books about the Seven Bells, but he finds a human skeleton in a glass case.
+Vishal goes to the library again to find records about Angelina and Williams, but he finds a human skeleton in a glass case.
 He is told by the principal that it was the workers who got it when they dug the soil for laying the foundation for a new hostel block.
 He finally concludes that the Seven Bells was played by Maheshwar's soul.

-The search for whereabouts on Maheshwar leads Vishal to Alberto who reveals to him that Maheswar was buried alive by him under orders of William, Alina's father, who himself died soon after the burial in an accident.
+The search for whereabouts on Maheshwar leads Vishal to Alberto who reveals to him that Maheswar was buried alive by him under the orders of William, Alina's father, who himself died soon after the burial in an accident caused by the horses of the horse carriage.
 The skeleton in the library is revealed to be Maheshwar's.
 When Vishal tells Sneha that he cannot let Alina know about the truth, the Seven Bells starts playing violently.
 Seeing this, Alina now understands the truth and she goes to the library hall where the skeleton is kept.
 Vishal tries to stop her but he is unable to do so.
 After a mysterious light comes out from the library, Vishal and Sneha enter the library and they find Alina dead and two doves are seen outside, flying away meaning that Alina is finally with Maheswar.
 The film ends by showing Vishal dedicating his award to Maheswar and Alina by placing it above The Seven Bells in the present.